JacobMod/Spotify-top-playlist/README.md

 # Spotify-top-playlist
-Atumoation project for creating spotify playlists.
+Automation project for creating spotify playlists.
 Script add top 10 tracks of every given artist to the list.

 ### Dependencies
 ```